pastthepixels/InfiniteShooter/README.md

 - Firing lasers: https://freesound.org/people/Defunct3/sounds/77172/
 - Transitioning between scenes (ex. from the main menu to the game): https://freesound.org/people/qubodup/sounds/60013/ All other assets are made by me using free software tools like Blender, Inkscape, GIMP, LMMS, and Audacity.
+They're CC-0 and you can find them at https://github.com/pastthepixels/InfiniteShooter-Assets